-Often, we feel worse after socializing with them and discover that we’ve been manipulated or the recipient of verbal abuse or constant complaints in severe cases.
+Often, we feel worse after socializing with them and discover that we’ve been manipulated or, in severe cases, the recipient of verbal abuse or constant blame.

 Unfortunately, toxic people exist in every part of society, whether they are successful, appear happy initially, or always seem to have issues with one person or another.

 While these individuals are considered toxic, they often offer a problem for every solution.
 They are also generally negative and provide no constructive input or feedback.

 It can be easy to pinpoint those negative people in life, as they make no secret of their lack of support and open criticism of others.
 In contrast, others are more subtle and have a negative impact over a more extended period of time.